Jurassic Museum of Asturias: Architecture

 The museum, which opened in 2004, was designed by the architect, Rufino Uribelarrea.
 The building has many special features, particularly the roof, which is in the form of a "fingerprint counter mould kittiwake, feature of the dinosaurs".
 The building itself is shaped in the form of a giant tridactyl dinosaur footprint.
 Three ellipsoidal vaults intersect to form the deck space which is a large, open area of 2500 m2.
 The roof structure is made entirely of laminated wood, a plywood.
 The entire roof is covered with a copper skin plate, which has been described by the European Association for the Development of Architectural Copper as that "it gradually oxidises to dark brown colour, and then, after several years, the typical green patina of aged copper protects the building and its contents for decades, even in the aggressive marine environment."

 The first floor, ground floor and basement of the building are 5000 m2.
 Three wide vaults or rooms extend to the ceiling and are divided by the Mesozoic divisions of Cretaceous, Jurassic, and Triassic.
 The basement houses over 400 tons of fossils that have yet to be classified.
 The first floor has a temporary exhibition room, a reception room, administration room, and workshops, as well as a library and a laboratory.
 The ground floor contains a display hall, an audio-visual room and the permanent exposition room, along with an auditorium.
 The service areas include a store, gardens, cafeteria, and playgrounds.

 Collection

 MUJA's main collection centres around 8,000 fossils from Asturias' Jurassic period.
 Divided into four sections, one contains 150 traces from the coast; another has 200 fossils of dinosaurs, crocodiles, fish, and tortoises; the third has 103 vegetable fossils and eleven tree trunk fragments; and the last has approximately 6,000 invertebrate fossils.

 A module explains the geological history of Asturias, focusing on the Jurassic Coast and the marine levels that formed the city of Gijón.
-Some of the replicas include a couple of copulating Tyrannosaurus rex, as well as an Argentine Giganotosaurus, one of the largest known carnivorous dinosaurs.
-A large-clawed Deinonychus is also featured.
+Some of the replicas include a pair of copulating Tyrannosaurus rex, as well as a Giganotosaurus, one of the largest known carnivorous dinosaurs.
+A sickle-clawed Deinonychus is also featured.
 Quintueles, Oles, and Tazones specimens are housed at the MUJA.